 7. Start writing!

+If you’re planning on starting your own blog, just be aware that running a travel blog is a lot more work than it seems.
+Check out this post about the behind the scenes of travel blogging.
 Also, as a little ending note, yes the links to HostGator and StudioPress in this article are affiliate links.
 If you decide to create your blog using the resources I suggested, and purchase your hosting plan or theme by clicking the links in this article I will get a small commission.
 I’m not recommending them because of the commission, I’m recommending them because they are the resources I personally use for my own blog, and I believe they are the best ones out there.
 Purchasing your hosting domain and themes from the links on this page is the best way for you to support this blog, and I’ll be very grateful if you do so.